Drupal-FR/site-drupalfr/www/sites/all/modules/simplenews/README.txt

     supported. 'per language vocabulary' is not supported.
     I18n-taxonomy module is required.
     Use 'Localized terms' for a multilingual newsletter.
-Taxonomy terms are translated and translated newsletters are each taged with the same (translated) term.
+Taxonomy terms are translated and translated newsletters are each tagged with the same (translated) term.
 Subscribers receive the newsletter in the preferred language set in their account settings or in the site default language.
     Use 'per language terms' for mailing lists each with a different language.
     Newsletters of different language each have their own tag and own list of subscribers.

+    To use multilingual confirmation you must use the String translation module.
+    Enter confirmation email title and body in ENGLISH at:
+      Administer > Site configuration > Simplenews > Subscription.
+    If required refresh the Simplenews text group at:
+      Administer > Site building > Translate interface > Refresh.
+    Enter translations of title and body text at:
+      Administer > Site building > Translate interface > Search.

     Path prefixes are added to footer message according to the subscribers preferred language.